robmoore-i/JsonRestApi/README.md

 I construct nicer structures from the interface provided automatically by `.z.ph` and `.z.pp`.

-Endpoint functions take in a request of the appropriate method (either GET or POST), and should return any q structure.
-This structure will be serialized into JSON and returned to the sender.
-If there you have used parameters encoded in the path of the served endpoint, then these are accessible as an additional key of the request dictionary called 'params'.
+Endpoint functions take in a request of the appropriate method (either GET or POST), and return a valid HTTP response as a list of string lines.
+There are a couple of functions in the `.jra` namespace for creating HTTP responses out of any Q structure with `content-type: json`.

-The wrappers `.res.ok` and `.res.okWithAuthCookie` wrap the server's functions so that their return value (any q structure) is wrapped with a HTTP header, setting content-type to application/json and serializing the resultant q object into JSON using `.j.j`.
-This is then sent back to the sender.
+1. `.jra.jsonResponse`

+This takes a Q object and returns a valid HTTP response by serializing its argument into json using `.j.j`.

+2. `.jra.authenticatedJsonResponse`

+Does the same as `.jra.jsonResponse`, but also takes a session token as an argument and adds a `Set-Cookie` header containing a cookie called `sid` whose value is this session token.

 ### Get request